Smallest organisms: Shrews (Eulipotyphla)

 The Etruscan shrew (Suncus etruscus), is the smallest mammal by mass, weighing about 1.8 g on average.
 The smallest mammal that ever lived, the shrew-like Batodonoides vanhouteni, weighed 1.3 g.

 Bats (Chiroptera)

-The vulnerable Kitti's hog-nosed bat (Craseonycteris thonglongyai), also known as the bumblebee bat, from Thailand and Myanmar is the smallest mammal, at 29–33 mm in length and 2 g in weight.
+The Kitti's hog-nosed bat (Craseonycteris thonglongyai), also known as the bumblebee bat, from Thailand and Myanmar is the smallest mammal, at 29–33 mm in length and 2 g in weight.

 Carnivorans (Carnivora)

 The smallest member of the order Carnivora is the least weasel (Mustela nivalis), with an average body length of 114–260 mm.
 It weighs between 29.5–250 g with females being lighter.

 Rodents (Rodentia)

 The smallest known member of the rodent order is the Baluchistan pygmy jerboa, with an average body length of 3.8 cm.

 Primates (Primates)

 The smallest member of the primate order is Madame Berthe's mouse lemur (Microcebus berthae), found in Madagascar, with an average body length of 9.2 cm.